 Black Ops 4 is also the first game to include two separate storylines for Zombies set in unique and interesting locations throughout history, such as “Voyage of Despair” set on the well-known Titanic passenger liner as well as “IX”, which takes place in an arena in Ancient Rome.

 Killing Floor 2

-Having to compete with L4D, which had released just one year earlier, the first Killing Floor game didn’t get as much attention as it deserved.
+Having to go up against L4D, which had released just one year earlier, the first Killing Floor game didn’t get as much attention as it deserved.
 However, the series has gone on to establish a community of dedicated players, prompting developer Tripwire Interactive to release a sequel, Killing Floor 2, in 2016.

 The game differs from Valve’s shooter in a few ways, such as adding the ability to play with six players versus the standard four as well as featuring more fast-paced and aggressive combat.
 Additionally, Killing Floor 2 is still constantly receiving updates and new content in 2019.

 State of Decay 2 is a zombie survival game that focuses on managing resources and a community of survivors living in a post-apocalyptic open world.
 The game tasks you with building up a base and recruiting randomly-generated characters whose skills can be upgraded over the course of the game.

 The sequel features a host of improvements over the first State of Decay, such as more fleshed out survival and resource management systems as well as combat that feels more responsive.
 That being said, the game does feature permadeath and keeping a steady supply of food and resources for your survivors can be challenging, so be prepared.